Kamila Valieva

-Kamila Valeryevna Valieva (Камила Валерьевна Валиева /ru/; born 26 April 2006) is a Russian figure skater.
+Kamila Valeryevna Valieva (Камила Валерьевна Валиева /ru/, born 26 April 2006) is a Russian figure skater.
 She is the 2021 Rostelecom Cup champion, the 2021 Skate Canada champion, the 2020 Junior World champion, the 2019–20 Junior Grand Prix Final champion and the 2021 Russian national silver medalist.

-During the 2022 Winter Olympics a sample that Valieva had submitted for a drug test in December tested positive for trimetazidine.
+During the 2022 Winter Olympics, a sample that Valieva had submitted for a drug test in December tested positive for trimetazidine.
 On 29 January 2024, the Court of Arbitration for Sport (CAS) ruled in Valieva's doping case involving the Russian Anti-Doping Agency (RUSADA).
 The International Skating Union (ISU) and World Anti-Doping Agency (WADA) imposed a four-year ban on Valieva backdated to 25 December 2021, and disqualified her of all competitive results from that date, including the first-place finishes at the 2022 European Figure Skating Championships and the 2022 Olympic team event.

 Even with the above suspension and disqualification taken into account, Valieva is the current world record holder for the women's short program, free skating, and total scores.
 She has set seven world records during her career.
 She is the first female skater to break the 250-, 260- and 270-point thresholds in the total score (all within one season), and the first to break the 170- and 180-point thresholds in the free skate.
-She is the second woman to land the quadruple toe loop after training partner and teammate Alexandra Trusova, the fourth woman to land a quadruple jump of any kind, the 16th woman to land a triple Axel, and the third woman to land a triple Axel and quadruple jump in the same program after Alysa Liu and training partner and teammate Sofia Akateva.
+She is also the second woman to land the quadruple toe loop after training partner and teammate Alexandra Trusova, the fourth woman to land a quadruple jump of any kind, the 16th woman to land a triple Axel, and the third woman to land a triple Axel and quadruple jump in the same program after Alysa Liu and training partner and teammate Sofia Akateva.

 Personal life

-Valieva was born on 26 April 2006 in Kazan, Republic of Tatarstan, Russia.
+Valieva was born on 26 April 2006 in Kazan, Tatarstan, Russia.
 She is of Volga Tatar ethnicity.
 Her patronym is the Russian "Valeryevna", but according to relatives her biological father is a Tatar named Ravil, a "military man who now lives in Crimea".

-Valieva has one pet dog, a Pomeranian named Lëva (Lyova), gifted to her in 2019 by fans.
+Valieva has one pet dog, a Pomeranian named Lëva (Lyova), given to her in 2019 by fans.
 Valieva was enrolled in rhythmic gymnastics, ballet, and figure skating classes at an early age by her mother but was encouraged to focus solely on skating after turning five.
-She named Nathan Chen as one of the skaters whose technique and ability she admires.
+She has named Nathan Chen as one of the skaters whose technique and ability she admires.
 Along with her teammate Alexandra Trusova, she prefers to use white Edea Piano skating boots with silver blades in competition.